slipwayhq/slipway_docs/docs/basics/serving-rigs.md

 ## Playlists

-Sometimes you want to display a different Rig depending on the time or the day.
+Sometimes you want to display a different Rig depending on the time or the day, or have a Rig auto-refresh at certain intervals.
 This is what Playlists are for.

 You can use the `add-playlist` sub-command to help with creating a basic Playlist file in the correct location.